Can you get one? And should you?

 We've come a long ways from the debtor's prisons that existed until the early-1800s.
 Yet, even today, you can land in jail for committing debts of fraud and child support.

 With a few exceptions (student loans, child support and alimony), bankruptcy wipes out all debts.
 That's the good news.

 But, as Vi's found out, the bad news is that a bankruptcy is the worst thing that you can have on your credit report.
 Depending on the circumstances, it can remain there for up to 10 years.

 So where does that leave Vi?
 She's looking for a personal loan.
 Hyperdictionary.com defines a personal loan as "a loan that establishes consumer credit that is granted for personal use; usually unsecured and based on the borrower's integrity and ability to pay."

 So the lender doesn't have anything to repossess, just Vi's promise that she'll repay the loan.
 By declaring bankruptcy before, she's already demonstrated that she's willing to walk away from her debts.

 Can Vi find someone who will give her a personal loan?
 Yes, possibly she can.
 But unless she borrows from a friend or relative, she can expect to pay much higher rates than someone with an average credit report.

 Where would Vi find a loan?
-She might want to try online using a search for "subprime personal loan."
-Or look for a business that offers "payday loans" or "signature loans" locally.
+She might want to try online using a search for "personal with bad credit."
+Or look for a business that offers "signature loans" locally.

 Second, it makes it harder to repair her credit rating.
 As she pointed out, she needs to get a secured card to begin the rebuilding process.
 A secured card will require her to save money first and then deposit it on account.